mmbman/Katagiri/index.md

 1. Mindfulness – Talk 3
 1. Mindfulness – Talk 4
 1. Mindfulness – Talk 5
-1. The Awakening of Faith (4/6/84)
+1. The Awakening of Faith 4/6/84
 1. Blue Cliff Record, Case 55 – Talk 3
-1. The Awakening of Faith (4/20/84)
+1. The Awakening of Faith 4/20/84
 1. Blue Cliff Record, Case 57 – Talk 1
-1. The Awakening of Faith (4/20/84)
+1. The Awakening of Faith 4/20/84
 1. Blue Cliff Record, Case 57 – Talk 2
-1. The Awakening of Faith (5/4/84)
+1. The Awakening of Faith 5/4/84
-1. The Awakening of Faith (5/11/84)
+1. The Awakening of Faith 5/11/84
-1. The Awakening of Faith (5/14/84): Two Kinds of Nowness
+1. The Awakening of Faith 5/14/84: Two Kinds of Nowness
-1. The Awakening the Faith (5/16/84): Time
+1. The Awakening the Faith 5/16/84: Time
-1. The Awakening the Faith (5/18/84): Alayavijnana & Tathagatagarbha
+1. The Awakening the Faith 5/18/84: Alayavijnana & Tathagatagarbha
-1. The Awakening of Faith (5/22/84): Tathagatagarbha
+1. The Awakening of Faith 5/22/84: Tathagatagarbha
-1. The Awakening of Faith (5/24/84): Tathagatagarbha & Alayavijinana
+1. The Awakening of Faith 5/24/84: Tathagatagarbha & Alayavijinana
-1. Shobogenzo: Juundo Shiki (Rules for the Monks Annex) – Talk 1
+1. Shobogenzo Juundo Shiki: Rules for the Monks Annex – Talk 1
-1. Shobogenzo: Juundo Shiki (Rules for the Monks Annex) – Talk 2
+1. Shobogenzo Juundo Shiki: Rules for the Monks Annex – Talk 2
-1. Shobogenzo: Juundo Shiki (Rules for the Monks Annex) – Talk 3
+1. Shobogenzo Juundo Shiki: Rules for the Monks Annex – Talk 3
-1. Shobogenzo: Juundo Shiki (Rules for the Monks Annex) – Talk 4
+1. Shobogenzo Juundo Shiki: Rules for the Monks Annex – Talk 4
-1. Shobogenzo: Juundo Shiki (Rules for the Monks Annex) – Talk 5
+1. Shobogenzo Juundo Shiki: Rules for the Monks Annex – Talk 5
-1. Shobogenzo: Juundo Shiki (Rules for the Monks Annex) – Talk 7
+1. Shobogenzo Juundo Shiki: Rules for the Monks Annex – Talk 7
-1. Shobogenzo: Juundo Shiki (Rules for the Monks Annex) – Talk 8
+1. Shobogenzo Juundo Shiki: Rules for the Monks Annex – Talk 8
-1. Shobogenzo: Juundo Shiki (Rules for the Monks Annex) – Talk 10
+1. Shobogenzo Juundo Shiki: Rules for the Monks Annex – Talk 10
-1. Shobogenzo: Juundo Shiki (Rules for the Monks Annex) – Talk 11
+1. Shobogenzo Juundo Shiki: Rules for the Monks Annex – Talk 11
 1. Blue Cliff Record, Case 58 – Talk 1
 1. Blue Cliff Record, Case 58 – Talk 2
 1. Blue Cliff Record, Case 59
 1. Blue Cliff Record, Case 60
 1. A Basis for Practice
 1. Blue Cliff Record, Case 61 – Talk 1
-1. The Awakening of Faith (10/19/1984)
+1. The Awakening of Faith 10/19/84
 1. Book of Equanimity: Dongshan's "Always Close" – Talk 1
 1. Book of Equanimity: Dongshan's "Always Close" – Talk 2
 1. Blue Cliff Record, Case 61 – Talk 2
-1. The Awakening of Faith (10/26/84)
+1. The Awakening of Faith 10/26/84
 1. The Four Sustenances – Talk 1
 1. The Four Sustenances – Talk 2
 1. Blue Cliff Record, Case 62 – Talk 1
 1. Buddha's Impermancence
 1. Blue Cliff Record, Case 62 – Talk 2
-1. Blue Cliff Record, Case 63: Case 63
+1. Blue Cliff Record, Case 63
 1. Suffering: Three Stages
 1. Always There Is a Scream: Track 1 of 2
 1. Always There Is a Scream: Track 2 of 2